WE CAN DO MORE

 - The Trustees organise regular meetings at which they can discuss and resolve problems and raise issues that need action at a local and national level.
 The Trusts input into the protection of our built heritage is vital in preserving our past and creating a sustainable road map for our buildings future.

-Graham Robinson, Chairperson
+Graham Robinson, Secretary

 It is the energy and enthusiasm of Trustees, staff and volunteers involved that gives the Trust its strength.
 The Trust could not deliver on its mission without the active support of other local voluntary organisations which are striving together to make Sion Mills a great community to live in and to visit.